Frequently asked questions

 I mistyped my email when registering for the app - what should I do?

 If you uninstall and reinstall the app, you will be logged out of the app and you can try to create a new account with the correct email address.
-We know this isn’t a long-term solution, but it is a short-term fix that we are using for now.

 How can I set a daily reminder to log my symptoms?